manish021124/ecommerce_django/README.md

 # Django Ecommerce Site

 Welcome to our Django Ecommerce Site!
-This README document will guide you through setting up and using to our project.
+This README document will guide you through the setup and usage of our project.

 ## Installation

 To install and run our Django Ecommerce Site, follow these steps:

-1. Clone the repository to your local machine.
+1. Clone the repository to your local machine:
 ```
 git clone https://github.com/manish021124/ecommerce_django.git
 ```